schalkneethling/150days-of-html/content/book/day030/_index.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/full/ExWKOLg)

-To see the above example along with the source code, [use this link](https://codepen.io/schalkneethling/pen/ExWKOLg).

 Before we move on to the `img` element, you might be saying, "Hold on, you said the `source` element does not represent anything visually, but in the examples above, it does?".
 Looking at the second example, what really happens is something like the following.

 1. The browser encounters the `picture` element and looks for its first child element.